I remember bank fishing as a kid. I remember how much fun it was to patrol the banks for bass. Sometimes with real worms, other times with plastics.

 Combine that with a heavy bullet sinker weighing at least 1/2 ounce.

 Use a strong hook.
 Whether it’s an EWG (Extra Wide Gap) or a regular worm hook, that is really a matter of preference.

 You’ll want to rig your soft plastic lure Texas Style.

 This will ensure that you don’t get hung up on the weeds.
 If you need more info on how to set up a Texas Rig, check out my Texas Rig Guide.

-You’ll want to know the depth under the weeds if possible.
+Try to determine the depth under the weeds, if possible.
 You don’t want to be dropping your lure in just a couple of inches of water.

 Of course, sometimes, your lure never makes it to the bottom because it gets intercepted by a hungry bass.
 It can be hard to detect strikes like these.